2023-2024 Plan Year

 Q9 – Emergency Room Limitation: Why was coverage for my Emergency Room visit denied?

 Answer: Charges for Medical Emergency Expenses are covered only when the condition is a true Medical Emergency as defined in the Certificate of Coverage.
 If you have a non-emergent condition that needs to be treated after regular business hours:

 - Contact the on-call Student Health Center physician at 202-444-PAGE for advice; or,

 - Go to the UHCSR Urgent Care center after hours.
 UHCSR Urgent Care centers can be found through the online provider search tool at www.uhcsr.com

 Q10 – Worldwide Coverage: Does the Premier Plan provide coverage worldwide?

 Answer: Yes, reimbursement for treatment outside the U.S. would be paid according to Schedule 3 in the Schedule of Benefits Summary in the Certificate of Coverage.

-Dental and Vision Discount Network Is Not Insurance
+Vision Discount Network Is Not Insurance

 Q11: Does the Premier Plan cover dental or vision care?

 Answer: Generally no, except insureds up to age 19.
 The Premier Plan is a medical injury and sickness Plan.
 However, all members have access to the Gallagher Vision Discount Program, which is included on the Premier Plan Service web page.
 In addition, any student can enroll in a voluntary Delta Dental Plan offered by Georgetown and a voluntary vision plan offered by Gallagher Insurance Agency that complements the Premier Plan.
 Note: Georgetown University does not make vendor service/product recommendations.